 Per Magnus Nysveen, Rystad Energy’s head of analysis, remarked: “While the drop in oil availability is positive news for the environment, it may threaten to further destabilise an already precarious energy landscape.
 Energy security is a matter of redundancy; we need more of everything to meet the growing demand for transport and any action to curb supply will quickly backfire on pump prices worldwide, including large producers such as the U.S. Politicians and investors can find success by targeting energy consumption, encouraging electrification of the transport sector and drastically improving fuel efficiency.”

 Keeping the longer-term picture at the forefront, Rystad Energy has updated its estimates for total undiscovered oil from 1 trillion barrels in 2018 to 350 billion barrels in its latest report, due to a rapid collapse in investor appetite for exploration exposure, leading to fewer government leases.
-This downward revision is good news for carbon compliance but could have negative consequences for global energy security, particularly if electric vehicle adoption falls short of expectations, highlighted the energy intelligence provider.
+This downward revision is good news for carbon compliance but could have negative consequences for global energy security, particularly if electric vehicle adoption falls short of expectations, highlights the energy intelligence provider.

-Moreover, the broader climate implications of the total recoverable oil are broadly positive, stated Rystad, elaborating that the global warming impact would be +0.25˚C, if all remaining recoverable oil was to be burnt immediately, based on 350 kg of CO2 per barrel and +0.1˚C warming per 220 Gt CO2 emitted.
+Moreover, the broader climate implications of the total recoverable oil are broadly positive, states Rystad, elaborating that the global warming impact would be +0.25˚C, if all remaining recoverable oil was to be burnt immediately, based on 350 kg of CO2 per barrel and +0.1˚C warming per 220 Gt CO2 emitted.

 However, only 35 per cent of carbon emissions from that oil would still be in the atmosphere in 2100, as it takes 80 years for CO2 to be naturally removed from the air, as explained by the energy research firm.
-In addition, the company said that not all oil is burnt for energy.
+In addition, the company says that not all oil is burnt for energy.
 For example, carbon in plastics is released into the atmosphere only if incinerated.

 While all OPEC countries have proven reserves that are expected to last over 10 years, ranging from Iraq with just over 10 years to more than 14 years in Saudi Arabia, the research indicates that in non-OPEC member countries, Mexico ranks last among individual countries with fewer than five years of proven reserves, whereas Canada’s reserves are projected to last almost 20 years.